microsoft/AzureProvisioningUsingFunctions/README.md

 - **CreateGuestUser**: Create a guest user in Azure AD
 	- **InvitedUserEmailAddress (Mandatory)** - This will be the email address address of the user you want to add to you Azure AD as Guest user.
 	- **SendInvitationMessage (Optional)** - It can be TRUE or FALSE and let you decide if you want to send or not invitation message to guest user.
 Default is TRUE.

+- **DownloadTeamsChat**: Download all user, identified by the UserPrincipalName, Teams chats in JSON format.
+WARNING: This is a Teams protected API (see https://docs.microsoft.com/en-us/graph/teams-protected-apis).
+The function takes the following parameter:
+	- **UserPrincipalName (Mandatory)** - This will be the Identity (using UserPrincipalName) of the user you want to export Teams chats.
+	- **DownloadFormat (Optional)** - This will be format of the chat export (future use).
+Right now only the JSON format is supported.

 ## Setup & Prerequisites